ellakoa/postcard-poem/content/posts/there-then-not.md

 We saw no ghosts, heard no eerie sighs\
 No ringing of bells in the distant swell\
-Just beautiful sands for miles and miles
+Just beautiful sands for miles and miles \
-Peaceful, surreal, virgin land each tide
+Peaceful, surreal, virgin land each tide \
 Were we being mesmerised?

-We weren't fooled by the soulful pools
+We weren't fooled by the soulful pools \
-The sculptured sands a beauty wrought by the restless sea, a jealous master who guards, then strikes extinguishing the lights of men binding crew and their doomed ships to the shifting sands, eclipsed.
+The sculptured sands a beauty wrought \
+by the restless sea, a jealous master  \
+who guards, then strikes  \
+extinguishing the lights of men \
+binding crew and their doomed ships \
+to the shifting sands, eclipsed.

 We left the sands before the seas interception
 Bowed our heads in silent reflection
 A place of tragedy of many lives lost
-The Goodwin Sands are there….   and then, they are not.
+The Goodwin Sands are there….   \
+and then..... they are not.